 Wearing the right hat: Managing condo owners’ expectations

-One very annoying situation that directors complain about often is usually something to the effect of “I hate when owners come up to me in the hallway with a problem.”
+One very annoying situation directors often complain about is something to the effect of “I hate when owners come up to me in the hallway with a problem.”
 So how can this be dealt with?

-The best way is to make sure that owners understand the two hats directors wear is to create job descriptions for directors and owners and include specific role and responsibility descriptions.
+The best way to ensure that owners understand the two hats directors wear is to create job descriptions for directors and owners, and to include specific role and responsibility descriptions.
 I recommend creating a written document and sharing so owners can easily find it.
-Educating owners on the different hats requires excellent and continuous communication; boards need to do everything possible to facilitate that.
+Educating owners on the different hats requires excellent, continuous communication; boards need to do everything possible to facilitate it.

 The Two Hats: Roles of Owners & Directors